amob/amob.github.io/index.md

 {% capture text %}
-We are a new and growing team.
+We are a new and growing team - and looking for new members!
+Please get in touch with Anna if interested.

 {%
   include link.html